nori-dot-eco/contracts/docs/Market.md

 <i>See [here](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#IERC20-approve-address-uint256-)
 for more.
-The purchaser must have already granted approval to this contract in order to transfer their ERC20 tokens to complete the purchase.
+The sender must have already granted approval to this contract in order to transfer their ERC20 tokens to complete the purchase.
 A certificate is issued by the Certificate contract to the specified recipient and the ERC20 tokens are distributed to the supplier of the carbon removal, to the RestrictedNORI contract that controls any restricted ERC20 tokens owed to the supplier, and finally to Nori Inc. as a market operator fee.